-The amount of reversals of impairment losses on property, plant and equipment recognized was immaterial for the years ended March 31, 2022 and 2023.
+The amount of reversals of impairment losses on property, plant and equipment recognized was immaterial for the years ended March 31, 2023 and 2024.

-The amount of contractual commitments for the acquisition of property, plant and equipment was \(\frac{\pmathbf{2}}{23}, 986\) million and \(\frac{\pmathbf{4}}{166,357}\) million (\(\frac{\pmathbf{1}}{1,241}\) million) at March 31, 2022 and 2023, respectively.
-The amount at March 31, 2022 and 2023 includes a contractual commitment which was incurred as a result of a final investment decision (FID) of LNG Canada Project, a major liquefied natural gas (LNG) project in Kitimat, British Columbia, Canada.
-The company holds a 15% interest in LNG Canada Project.
+The amount of contractual commitments for the acquisition of property, plant and equipment was \$166,357 million and \$161,790 million (\$1,071 million) at March 31, 2023 and 2024, respectively.
+The amount at March 31, 2023 includes a contractual commitment which was incurred as a result of a final investment decision of LNG Canada Project, a major liquefied natural gas (LNG) project in Kitimat, British Columbia, Canada.
+The Company holds a 15% interest in LNG Canada Project.
+The amount at March 31, 2024 includes contractual commitments incurred from the investments mainly in renewable energy in N.V.
+Eneco.

-The amount of compensation from third parties for items of property, plant and equipment that were impaired, lost or given up that is included in net income was immaterial as of March 31, 2022 and 2023.
+The amount of compensation from third parties for items of property, plant and equipment that were impaired, lost or given up that is included in net income was immaterial as of March 31, 2023 and 2024.

-^{1. &}quot;Other" includes transfers from construction in progress to other property, plant and equipment and effects of changes in estimates of provision for decommissioning and restoration.
+^{1. &}quot;Other" includes deconsolidation, transfers from construction in progress to other property, plant and equipment and effects of changes in estimates of provision for decommissioning and restoration.

-^{2. &}quot;Impairment losses" are mainly recognized in Petroleum & Chemicals Solution segment, Food Industry segment and Consumer Industry segment for the year ended March 31, 2022, and in Food Industry segment, Consumer Industry segment and Natural Gas segment for the year ended March 31, 2023, respectively.
+^{2. &}quot;Impairment losses" are mainly recognized in the Food Industry segment, Consumer Industry segment and Natural Gas segment for the year ended March 31, 2023, and in the Food Industry segment for the year ended March 31, 2024, respectively.